Welcome to Steve’s Amps

-Vintage and high-end valve guitar and hifi amplifier restoration and sale, serving Devon, Dorset, Somerset, Exeter, Torbay, Bridport, Seaton, Dorchester, Yeovil, Bournemouth and Poole, as well as Bath and Bristol, and surrounding areas, and the whole of Europe via courier.
+Guitar, bass and hifi amplifier (valves only) repair, restoration and sale, serving Devon, Cornwall, Dorset, Somerset, Exeter, Torbay, Bridport, Seaton, Dorchester, Yeovil, Bournemouth and Poole, as well as Bath and Bristol, and surrounding areas, and the whole of Europe via courier.

 - I share the workshop with a luthier, Andy.
 It’s a one-stop shop!
 Here’s his website